 Experience handling and maintaining living organisms such as bacteria, yeast, plants, and invertebrates.

-Demonstrated ability to work quickly, accurately, and independently in a fast-paced environment and focus on tasks despite frequent interruptions.
+Ability to work quickly, accurately, and independently in a fast-paced environment and focus on tasks despite frequent interruptions.

 Knowledge and experience with information technology including word processing, spreadsheets and database programs.